dani0108/UnderGS/README.md

 UnderGS
 =============================================================================

-This is the repository for the code and data of the VLDB 2026 paper: Understanding Evolving Graph Structures for Large Discrete-Time Dynamic Graph Representation.
+This is the repository for the code of the VLDB 2026 paper: Understanding Evolving Graph Structures for Large Discrete-Time Dynamic Graph Representation.

 ## Requirements
 ```sh